formiga-tecnologia/Lavine/Framework/README.md

 3. componentsEngine: Use for create components or render components in screen. combine with routesEngine and create pagination for your APP.

 ## routes.js

+Its is module for navigate routes via SpA functions